m3brown/social-environment/README.md

 #### Continuous Delivery

 If the tests pass, Jenkins will automatically deploy the updates to our app server.
 This is executed using a secure SSH connection and deployment does not require root access to the app server.

+#### Code Submission Strategy

+Since code merged to the repository is automatically deployed, we do not commit code directory to the master branch.
+Instead, developers submit code to their personal fork and submit a pull request to transfer the changes to the master repository.
+This has several benefits:

+* Code review is built into the code submission process
+  * Code review includes a visual diff
+  * CI software can execute tests on the PR and report the status in the PR, providing ensurance that nothing broke
+  * Code review discussion threads are archived alongside the applicable code, making it easy to look back and understand why an old feature was accepted or declined.
+* Anyone can safely propose a code or documentation change, including non-developers
+* Repo permissions can limit the number of people that can **deploy** the new code